cmg2146/aspnetcore-file-validation/README.md

 This library does not perform advanced file validation.
 The validation attributes only use the metadata available in IFormFile and do not read the contents of the file.
-This type of validation will not work against malicious users who tamper with the files or request headers.
+This type of validation will not work against malicious users who tamper with the files or the request.

 This class library was created with the .NET CLI command: